ATD: Augmenting CP Tensor Decomposition by Self Supervision: Introduction

-This paper aims to learn tensor bases from large scale unlabeled tensors, following both {\em fitness} and {\em alignment} principles, and then uses the learned bases to produce better features for downstream tasks.
-Our main contributions are summarized below. \begin{itemize} \item We propose {\bf augmented tensor decomposition}, named \method, which learns an unsupervised CP structure decomposition by extending the original fitness objective with a self-supervised loss on the contrastiveness of similar and dissimilar data samples. \item We propose {\bf stochastic alternating optimization} for the new objective, which can refine the tensor bases effectively in batches, while standard optimization algorithms, e.g., CP alternating least squares (CP-ALS), mostly work on the whole tensor and require to load all data at once. \item Enabled by this stochastic optimization algorithm, our \method can provide $\sim 3.8\%$ accuracy gain over standard CP-ALS with {\bf asymptotically the same complexity} of each optimization sweep and {\bf less memory consumption} (e.g., a reduction on GPU memory load by $90\%$). \item We provide {\bf extensive evaluations on four real-world datasets} and compare to recent tensor decomposition models, self-supervised models, autoencoder models, and supervised models.
-Our model shows better or comparable prediction performance in various downstream classifications while requiring fewer (e.g., less than $5\%$ of) parameters than that of deep learning baselines. \end{itemize}
+This paper aims to incorporate both the {\em fitness} and {\em alignment} principles into CP tensor decomposition\footnote{Our design may work for other tensor models, such as Tucker decomposition.
+We leave it to future work.} by augmenting the common fitness objective with a new self-supervised loss.
+The new self-supervised loss is based on the unbiased estimation of negative samples \cite{chuang2020debiased}, which effectively prevents the sampling bias issue \citep{arora2019theoretical}.
+The purpose of our design (i.e., introducing SSL into CP tensor decomposition) is to learn class-aware tensor decomposition results for boosting the downstream tensor sample classifications.
+To address the non-convex subproblems from the new objective, we formulate an iterative method, which solves least squares optimization in each step with closed-form solution.
+Main contributions are summarized below. \begin{itemize} \item We propose {\bf augmented tensor decomposition}, named \method, which learns an unsupervised CP structure decomposition by extending the original fitness objective with a self-supervised loss on the contrastiveness of similar and dissimilar tensor samples. \item We develop an iterative method to address the non-convex subproblem from the new objective, which enables our algorithm to {\bf follow an alternative least squares fashion}.
+Our algorithm has {\em asymptotically the same complexity} of each optimization sweep as the common CP-ALS. \item We provide {\bf extensive evaluations on four real-world datasets} and compare to recent tensor decomposition models, autoencoder models, and self-supervised models.
+Our method shows better or comparable prediction performance in various downstream classifications while only requiring much fewer (e.g., less than $5\%$ of) parameters than that of deep learning baselines. \end{itemize}